sabrinaam/unixcommandlines/README.md

-# Unixcommandlines
+# Unix Command Lines

-A compilation of several Unix Commands for animal breeders.
+- A compilation of several Unix Commands for animal breeders.
 File editing and more.
-This repository is constantly updated.
+- This repository is constantly updated.